 “The baritone Petro Ostapenko, cutting a sympathetic figure as the Fiddler, produced reassuringly firm tone…“ Opera, April 2019

 Petro Ostapenko, a member of Musiktheater im Revier Gelsenkirchen since the 2018/2019 season, made his debut as Spielmann in Humperdinck’s Königskinder in 2018, followed by the title roles in Tchaikovsky’s Jewgeni Onegin in March and Weinberger’s Schwanda, der Dudelsackpfeifer in 2019.
-Further debuts in Gelsenkirchen during the 2019/2020 season will be Rodomonte in Haydn’s Orlando Paladino and Graf Homonay in Strauß’ Der Zigeunerbaron.
+Further debuts in Gelsenkirchen during the 2019/2020 season are Rodomonte in Haydn’s Orlando Paladino and Graf Homonay in Strauß’ Der Zigeunerbaron.

 During the 2014/2015 season at Teatro alla Scala in Milan, Ukrainian baritone Petro Ostapenko performed Dandini in Rossini’s La cenerentola and in the world-premiere CO2 by Giorgio Battistelli in productions of La Scala Opera Studio.
 As Dandini in Rossini’s La cenerentola, the baritone performed at Kiev Opera and Theater Chemnitz in 2016.
 In 2019, he made his Munich debut singing in Weinberg’s Lady Magnesia.